-Typically for my clients, I publish performance metrics of my forecasts of streamflow metrics for various gages.
+Typically for my clients, I publish performance metrics of my forecasts of streamflow and/or temperature metrics for various stream gages.
 I compare my forecasts and hindcasts directly against observations.
 I include one or more quantitative performance metrics, such as root mean squared error, correlation coefficient, and often Chi squared or other goodness of fit metric as well.

 I then attempt to compare those to the performance reporting of forecasts by others.
 This year I’ve started to evaluate US Bureau of Reclamation (USBR) hydroclimatologic forecasts.
 I’ve begun with the attached chart for flows of the Upper Rio Grande in North Central New Mexico, which is adapted from Figure 33 of the US Bureau of Reclamation’s Technical Memorandum No. 86-68210-2016-01 West-Wide Climate Risk Assessments: Hydroclimate Projections.

 I could not find any performance metrics for this work.
 It is also clear that their modeled time series of the Otowi gage results don’t include the actual observations for easy and rapid graphic comparison.
 Accordingly I’ve reached out to a USBR staff expert to confirm that my overlay is correct.
 Typically in my comparisons I also include the costs of each study, as this is an important concern to customers of climate forecasts in general.